 Important: As you continue reading, you'll come across an 18 month / 750 hour commitment to whatever company you're time building with.
 We didn't forget to mention that commitment here.
 Participants attending, or who graduated from, a participating university with an FAA-approved aviation major and enter Aviate as a CFI are exempt from the 18-month and 750-hour requirement!

 Benefits: Reduced R-ATP requirements, and no time commitment to the flight school, like you'll see in the tracks below.
 Remember, seniority is everything in the airlines.
-If these universities are appealing to you, this looks like your best / fastest option to United.
+If these universities are appealing to you, this could be your best / fastest option to United.

 Application Requirements: Pursuing a commercial certificate, CFI, CFII or MEI, be in good standing with the flight school, and have a high school diploma / GED (although a bachelor's degree is preferred).